tbuldina/urlShortener/readme.md

 3. Save short url (base62) in database

 ## How to use ##
+1. *mvn install*

-1. *mvn exec:java*
+2. *mvn exec:java*

-2. Application starts by default on port 8680 and accessible on http://localhost:8680/index
+3. Application starts by default on port 8680 and accessible on http://localhost:8680/index

-3. Also you can run it on different port
+4. Also you can run it on different port

    *mvn exec:java -Djetty.port={port}*